 When administered during the last few weeks of pregnancy, rifampin can cause postnatal hemorrhages in the mother and infant for which treatment with vitamin K may be indicated.

 Because of the potential for tumorigenicity shown for rifampin in animal studies, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.

-Thrombocytopenia has occurred primarily with high dose intermittent therapy, but has also been noted after resumption of interrupted treatment.
-It rarely occurs during well supervised daily therapy.
+Cases of thrombotic microangiopathy including thrombotic thrombocytopenic purpura/hemolytic uremic syndrome have been reported.
+Thrombocytopenia has occurred primarily with high dose intermittent therapy but has also been noted after resumption of interrupted treatment.
+It rarely occurs during well-supervised daily therapy.
 This effect is reversible if the drug is discontinued as soon as purpura occurs.
 Cerebral hemorrhage and fatalities have been reported when rifampin administration has been continued or resumed after the appearance of purpura.